noawe-boi/NoahsObsidianSync/Physics 6.1 Coulomb's Law.md

 K is
 or
 ![[Coulombs Law K fomula]]
-Q1, Q2 and q are
+Q1, Q2 and q are electric charges